boundarie/First/index.md

 ### 1.Embellishing the webpage

-As you see, the main theme of the webpage is one of the templates in github, which is not that cool.
+As you see, the theme of the webpage is one of the templates in github, which is not that cool.

 ### 2.Tuning his old ragged piano